 Purpose: Help farmers and rural businesses make energy improvements and install renewable systems

-Eligible projects: systems that generate energy from wind, solar, biomass, geothermal sources, energy efficiency improvements-upgrade equipment or processes; energy audits
+Eligible projects: Energy audits; systems that generate energy from wind, solar, biomass, or geothermal sources; energy efficiency improvements to equipment or processes.

 Funding levels: varies with program (see info on website)

 Information: website: http://www.rurdev.usda.gov/BCP_Reap.html or contact NY Energy Program Coordinator – Scott Collins at (315) 736-3316 ext.
 4; email: Scott.Collins@ny.usda.gov

 USDA NRCS – Farm Bill Initiatives for Conservation Practices